Last Updated: November 14, 2024

 Disclaimer: The information provided here is not intended to be, and does not constitute legal advice.
-This is merely our point of view on the recent court ruling.
+This is merely our point of view on the court ruling.
 Customers should seek their own legal advice in connection with the topics discussed in this FAQ.

-This blog post has been created as a guide so that you can understand the potential impact of the recent ruling involving the AHA lawsuit that challenged OCR’s interpretation of PHI in its 2022 bulletin regarding the use of online tracking technologies.
+This blog post has been created as a guide so that you can understand the potential impact of the ruling involving the AHA lawsuit that challenged OCR’s interpretation of PHI in its 2022 bulletin regarding the use of online tracking technologies.

 Background